 In some cases, medical professionals have changed their opinion on prescribing some of these drugs to young adults or minors after serious side effects made themselves known.
 Below you’ll find three such cases.

-3 Cases of Minors Experiencing Horrible Side Effects to Mind-Altering Prescription Drugs
+3 Cases of Minors Experiencing Horrible Side Effects of Mind-Altering Prescription Drugs

 Boy on Risperdal Grows Female Breasts.
 Andrew Yount was 5 years old when he was first prescribed Risperdal, a drug designed to help with bipolar disorder and schizophrenia.
 By the time he was 16 he had grown female-sized breasts.
 After filing a lawsuit, the family received $70 million dollars.